Settings

 Description: When processing data in chunks temporary variables are allocated and discarded.
 The built in garbage collector (GC) of the R engine will automatically clean up after this when memory is needed.
 However, it may still be the case that the memory will become too fragmented and one wish to take a precautious approach and cleaning up data more frequently.
 This settings specifies how many iterations is done before calling the GC.

-Warning: This settings will be defined at some stage. /HB 2009-12-04
+Warning: This settings will be deprecated at some stage. /HB 2009-12-04

 Statistical analysis settings